 Laura O'Connell Rapira from Action Station has set up a petition urging the government to make Matariki a holiday.

-Matariki is a cluster of nine stars and its rising has traditionally been celebrated by gathering with whānau, remember the dead, and celebrating the future.
+Matariki is a cluster of nine stars and its rising has traditionally been celebrated by gathering with whānau, remembering the dead, and celebrating the future.

 "I thought with the Māori New Year coming up, now is the perfect time to make Matariki a public holiday.